-If you opt to list the house with a Southern California real estate agent, you will want the full cooperation of your tenant.
+If you opt to list the house with a Greater Los Angeles real estate agent, you will want the full cooperation of your tenant.
 By offering an incentive, you’ll hopefully be able to avoid any resentment your tenant may be harboring for selling the house out from under them.
 You have to remember, that while you own the property, it is still the place they call home.
 By offering to help them moving costs, first months rent somewhere else, or a discount on the amount of rent they are paying, you will hopefully be able to get them to help you facilitate the sale.
 You can also offer to help them find a new rental, providing an excellent reference as needed.
 Keep in mind, that asking them to clean and leave while the house is been shown is a lot.
 Make sure you compensate your tenants accordingly to make the process run smoothly.

 If the house is going to be shown with a tenant still living there, offer to pay for a professional cleaning service so that the dirty work isn’t falling on them.
 You can also offer them movie tickets or a gift certificate to a restaurant so they have something to do while the property is being shown.